HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 cladding of fuel pins.
 The Zirconium isotopes have many resonances, and neglecting their self-shielding can have a non-negligible effect.
-Scarabée uses the approach taken by the STREAM lattice physics code for the self-shielding of fuel pin cladding and guide tubes [5]_ .
+Scarabée uses the approach taken by the STREAM lattice physics code for the self-shielding of fuel pin cladding and guide tubes [Choi]_ .
 These regions are shielded at the same time, using Roman's two-term approximation for the escape probability, as if they were infinite slabs.
 Dancoff factors for each cladding and guide are also computed using the neutron current method, except the cladding regions are treated as the resonance regions instead of the fuel.

 ..
-[1] J. J. Duderstadt and L. J. Hamilton, *Nuclear Reactor Analysis*.
+[Duderstadt] \ J. J. Duderstadt and L. J. Hamilton, *Nuclear Reactor Analysis*.
 John Wiley & Sons, 1976.

 ..
-[2] D. Knott and A. Yamamoto, *Lattice Physics Computations* In *Handbook of Nuclear Engineering*, 2010.
+[Knott] \ D. Knott and A. Yamamoto, *Lattice Physics Computations* In *Handbook of Nuclear Engineering*, 2010.

 ..
-[3] N. Gibson, *Novel Resonance Self-Shielding Methods for Nuclear Reactor Analysis*, Massachusetts Institute of Technology, 2016.
+[Gibson] \ N. Gibson, *Novel Resonance Self-Shielding Methods for Nuclear Reactor Analysis*, Massachusetts Institute of Technology, 2016.

 ..
-[4] C. C. Stoker and Z. J. Weiss, *Spatially dependent resonance cross sections in a fuel rod*, Annals of Nuclear Energy, vol. 23, no. 9, pp. 765–778, 1996, doi: 10.1016/0306-4549(95)00074-7.
+[Stoker] \ C. C. Stoker and Z. J. Weiss, *Spatially dependent resonance cross sections in a fuel rod*, Annals of Nuclear Energy, vol. 23, no. 9, pp. 765–778, 1996, doi: 10.1016/0306-4549(95)00074-7.

 ..
-[5] S. Choi, H. Lee, S. G. Hong, and D. Lee, *Resonance self-shielding methodology of new neutron transport code STREAM*, Journal of Nuclear Science and Technology, vol. 52, no. 9, pp. 1133–1150, 2015, doi: 10.1080/00223131.2014.993738.
+[Choi] \ S. Choi, H. Lee, S. G. Hong, and D. Lee, *Resonance self-shielding methodology of new neutron transport code STREAM*, Journal of Nuclear Science and Technology, vol. 52, no. 9, pp. 1133–1150, 2015, doi: 10.1080/00223131.2014.993738.